eugeneswalker/gitlab-chart/doc/charts/globals.md

 NOTE: **Note:** If `gitaly.host` is provided, `gitaly.internal` and `gitaly.external`
   properties will *be ignored*.
 See the [deprecated Gitaly settings](#deprecated-gitaly-settings).

+NOTE: **Note:** The Gitaly authentication token is expected to be identical for all Gitaly services at this time, internal or external.
+Ensure these are aligned.
+See [issue #1992](https://gitlab.com/gitlab-org/charts/gitlab/-/issues/1992) for further details.

 #### Internal

 The `internal` key currently consists of only one key, `names`, which is a list of